Free DANB CDA Practice Test (2026)

 Infection Control (ICE)

-The ICE exam evaluates a candidate’s understanding of infection control procedures in the dental office.
-It covers sterilization and disinfection techniques, personal protective equipment use, and OSHA regulations.
-The ICE exam consists of 80 multiple-choice questions and has a testing time of 60 minutes.
+The Infection Control (ICE) exam evaluates knowledge and decision-making related to infection prevention in the dental setting, including preventing disease transmission and cross-contamination, processing instruments and devices, and workplace safety practices (including OSHA-related protocols).
+The ICE exam consists of 75 multiple-choice questions and has a testing time of 60 minutes.

 ICE Sample Question